Abu Simbel Great Temples

 How to visit the Great Temples of Abu Simbel?

-- Firstly you need to be in Aswan you will have two options: to travel by an air-conditioned vehicle for about 280 km about 3.5 hours or to book a flight from Aswan to Abu Simbel which is about 30-40 m.
+- Firstly, you need to be in Aswan.
+You will have two options: to travel by an air-conditioned vehicle for 280 km, 3.5 hours.
+By the way, you can book a flight from Aswan to Abu Simbel, which is about 30-40 minutes.

-- You can book the Nile Cruise itinerary; which helps you visit Abu Simbel Temples when you are in Aswan. https://www.egypteasyway.com/en/tour/nile-cruise-pyramids-luxor
+- You can book the Nile Cruise itinerary, which includes your visit to Abu Simbel Temples when you are in Aswan. https://www.egypteasyway.com/en/tour/nile-cruise-pyramids-luxor